-- The work year for twelve-month employees shall begin July 1 and end June 30. - The regular work week for twelve-month employees shall consist of five (5), eight (8) hour work days, Monday through Friday, inclusive.
+- The work year for twelve-month employees shall begin July 1 and end June 30. - The regular work week for twelve-month employees shall consist of five (5), eight (8) hour work days, Monday through Friday, inclusive, except as set forth in Article II, A.10.
 Third shift work commencing before midnight on Sunday or after midnight on Friday shall be considered as part of the regular work week. - The following shall be paid holidays for twelvemonth employees: